kai687/sphinxawesome-theme/docs/how-to/customize/add-custom-templates.rst

    Add, extend, or overrde Jinja2 templates.

-.. contents:: On this page
-   :local:
-   :backlinks: none

 Create a directory in your Sphinx project and add it to your Sphinx configuration:

 .. code-block:: python